godaddy/engineering/_posts/2021-11-08-android-state-management-mvi.md

 </figure>
 {: refdef}

-A user performs an event (or action/intent as used in other examples of MVI), for instance they open a screen that calls `LoadProjectEvent`, the event is processed to produce a new state and that state is rendered on screen.
+A user performs an event (or action/intent as used in other examples of MVI), for instance, they open a screen that calls `LoadProjectEvent`, the event is processed to produce a new state and that state is rendered on screen.

 With this flow of data, you can easily reconstruct your screen from a single model update without needing implicit state set from other observables.